M.A. Program Overview

 The Department offers a fair amount of flexibility for students in their program of study.
 The Department offers a Plan A (thesis) or Plan B (non-thesis: applied project or comprehensive exams) option.
 The thesis option involves the completion of an empirical research project overseen by a graduate faculty member.
 The applied project option involves the student to complete a study designed to address a problem in a local organization.
 The comprehensive exam option requires students to problem written responses to questions developed by their advisory committee.
 Students must choose between Plan A and Plan B by the end of their second semester of study.

-If you have any questions about the graduate program in the Department of Communicology at the University of Hawai‘i at Manoa, please feel free to contact the current graduate chairperson.
+If you have any questions about the graduate program in the Department of Communicology at the University of Hawai‘i at Manoa, please feel free to contact the current Director of Graduate Studies.

-You can find more information by e-mailing the graduate Chairperson at email@example.com.
+You can find more information by e-mailing the Director of Graduate Studies at email@example.com.